ADVANCED FUNDAMENTAL ANALYSIS OF SHARES

 • Whenever we apply for an IPO, we need to check these fundamental ratios to understand the business of the company.

 • Don’t get it into the value traps.
 For example, investors see the lower EV/ EBITDA values and jump to buy the stocks.
-It might be the cases stock never recovered at all.
+It might be the case that stock never recovered at all.

 • We need to forecast the future potential growth of the company, stock prices may affect the systematic risk varying from country to country.